nystudio107/craft-scripts/README.md

 ### Automatic Script Execution

 If you want to run any of these scripts automatically at a set schedule, here's how to do it.
 We'll use the `backup_db.sh` script as an example, but the same applies to any of the scripts.

+Please see the **Setting up SSH Keys** section and set up your SSH keys before you set up automatic script execution.

 #### On Linux